alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

     <li>ATTPwn - a computer security tool designed to emulate adversaries.
 The tool aims to bring emulation of a real threat into closer contact with implementations based on the techniques and tactics from the MITRE ATT&CK framework: https://github.com/ElevenPaths/ATTPwn</li>
     <li>Redcloud -  a powerful and user-friendly toolbox for deploying a fully featured Red Team Infrastructure using Docker: https://github.com/khast3x/Redcloud </li>
     <li>BlueCloud - Cyber Range deployment of HELK and Velociraptor!
 Automated terraform deployment of one system running HELK + Velociraptor server with one registered Windows endpoint in Azure or AWS: https://github.com/iknowjason/BlueCloud</li>
+    <li>Sadcloud - a tool for spinning up insecure AWS infrastructure with Terraform: https://github.com/nccgroup/sadcloud</li>
+   <li>Terraform to demonstrate exposed resources in AWS: https://github.com/kmcquade/terraform-aws-resource-exposure</li>
+   <li>IAM Vulnerable - An AWS IAM Privilege Escalation Playground: https://labs.bishopfox.com/tech-blog/iam-vulnerable-an-aws-iam-privilege-escalation-playground | https://labs.bishopfox.com/tech-blog/iam-vulnerable-assessing-the-aws-assessment-tools#Q1</li>
+   <li>Kubernetes Local Security Testing Lab - There's a number of playbooks which will bring up cluster's with a specific mis-configuration that can be exploited: https://github.com/raesene/kube_security_lab</li>
+   <li>simulator - a distributed systems and infrastructure simulator for attacking and debugging Kubernetes: simulator creates a Kubernetes cluster for you in your AWS account; runs scenarios which misconfigure it and/or leave it vulnerable to compromise and trains you in mitigating against these vulnerabilities: https://github.com/kubernetes-simulator/simulator</li>
     </span>
   </p3>
   </ul>